 1. Chickens will experience health issues

 You must take good care of your chickens because if they get sick or dehydrated, you might experience death after death.
 This is because chicken illnesses tend to transfer rapidly from one chicken to another, which means you should make sure not a single one of them gets sick.
-Remember that over 60% of poultry farms experience chicken health issues, and many lose almost every chicken they have.
+Remember that a significant number of poultry farms experience issues with chicken health, and in severe cases, this can lead to the loss of a large portion of the flock.

 2. Chickens might stop laying eggs